 Culprit #2: The Privatization of Prisons

 The privatization of American prisons has exacerbated mass incarceration.
 As the number of prisoners has risen, states have struggled to fund prisons and contracted prison services to corporations in an attempt to lower costs.
-As a result, the number of private prisons rose over 1600% between 1990 and 2009.
+As a result, the number of private prisons rose by over 1600% between 1990 and 2009.
 Operators of private prisons profit from mass incarceration.
-According to The Sentencing Project, prison contractors have lobbied for policies that perpetuate mass incarceration by donating large sums of money to the American Legislative Exchange Council (ALEC), a public policy organization that supports privatization and measures that result in longer prison sentences, such as three strike laws.
+According to The Sentencing Project, prison contractors have lobbied for policies that perpetuate mass incarceration by donating large sums of money to the American Legislative Exchange Council (ALEC), a public policy organization that supports privatization and measures that result in longer prison sentences, such as three-strike laws.
 Over 40% of state legislators belong to ALEC, evidence of its large influence in state politics.
 Through working with organizations like ALEC, private prison contractors have helped secure legislation that continues to imprison more Americans.

 Culprit #3: America’s Lingering Debtors’ Prisons